garv208/CTB-Design-Hackathon/level1_design2/README.md

 The updated design is checked in as _fix.v sequence_1011.v
 ## Verification Strategy
-Direct Testing is implemented for verification, and for all the possible bug that can appear for the sequence to paper after every possible state is analized
+Direct Testing is implemented for verification, and for the sequence to appear after every possible state is analized